 Look Ma!
 No hands!

-One of the amazing accomplishments of the movie is that it manages to show us a “near future” with highly developed technology well integrated into every day life.
+One of the amazing accomplishments of the movie is that it manages to show us a “near future” with highly developed technology well integrated into everyday life.
 Therefore we can relate to the given reality more than to the worlds of other movies in which society has come this far technologically speaking.
 This is not only because of the absence of typical fantastic Sci-Fi story elements such as aliens or time travel but also because the technology shown is nearly invisible, somewhere in the background, reacting to human needs in just the right moments.
-This is very different to the semi-transparent glow fests that occupy entire rooms in other movies of this genre (yes, I was thinking of Avatar).
-The human – machine touch points are beautifully solved, gentle and nearly poetic.
+This is very different from the semi-transparent glow fests that occupy entire rooms in other movies of this genre (yes, I was thinking of Avatar).
+The human-machine touch points are beautifully solved, gentle and nearly poetic.

-When Theodore leaves work we are introduced to his ear device and a device that looks like a vintage cigarette case which is able to display visuals and has a built in camera.
-Theodore again navigates through his messages and feeds of the day through voice interface, earphone and the handheld visual device.
+When Theodore leaves work we are introduced to his ear device and a device that looks like a vintage cigarette case which is able to display visuals and has a built-in camera.
+Theodore again navigates through his messages and feeds of the day through a voice interface, earphone and the handheld visual device.
 The voice of the OS is robotic, stoic and emotionless.

 OS1 – “It’s not an operating system, it’s a consciousness”